-Boards of Directors ("Board") are Shareowners' representatives at the Company.
-The primary purpose of the Board is to represent its Shareowners, preserve and protect Shareowner interests, and maximize Shareowner value.
-As such, OPERS believes Directors should be held accountable for the consistent implementation of the best governance practice standards outlined in these Guidelines and within the governance community.
+Boards of Directors ("Board") are Shareholders' representatives at the Company.
+The primary purpose of the Board is to represent its Shareholders, preserve and protect Shareholder interests and maximize Shareholder value.
+As such, OPERS believes Directors should be held accountable for the consistent implementation of best governance practice standards within the governance community.
 This accountability will vary from Director to Director, depending on the Director's role on the Board and on various Board Committees.
-For instance, if executive compensation is excessive relative to performance, the Board Chair and Directors on the Compensation Committee (or its equivalent) are held accountable for the poor implementation of compensation practices and policies that link pay to performance for the purpose of building sustainable, long-term Shareowner value.

-i.
 Director Elections

 OPERS normally supports board nominees in most uncontested elections.
-OPERS may withhold votes from certain Directors on the Board or members of particular Board Committees (or prior Members, as the case may be) in certain situations, including, but not limited to:
+OPERS may withhold votes from certain Directors on the Board or members of a particular Board Committees in certain situations, including, but not limited to:

-- The Independent Chair or Lead Independent Director and members of the Governance Committee (or its equivalent), where a Board fails to implement proposals of Shareholders that receive a majority of votes cast at a prior shareholder meeting, and the proposals, in OPERS' view, have a direct and substantial impact on Shareholders' fundamental rights or long-term economic interests. - The Independent Chair or Lead independent Director and members of the Governance Committee, where a Board implements or renews a poison pill without seeking approval of Shareholders beforehand or within a reasonable period of time after implementation. - The Independent Chair or Lead Independent Director and members of the Governance Committee, where a Board amends the Company's Charter, Articles of Incorporation, or By-Laws such that the effect may be to entrench Directors or to reduce significantly the rights of Shareowners.
-In such cases, in determining whether to withhold support from Directors, OPERS will consider the Company's publicly stated rationale for the changes and whether the Board has determined to seek the approval of Shareholders beforehand or within a reasonable period of time after implementation of the foregoing change(s). - The Independent Chair or Lead Independent Director, members of the Nominating Committee (or its equivalent), or the longest tenured Director(s), where Staff have observed a lack of board responsiveness to Shareowners on board composition concerns; evidence of board entrenchment; insufficient attention to board diversity; or the failure to practice adequate board succession planning. - An insider or affiliated outsider who sits on the Board's Audit, Compensation, or Nominating/ Governance Committees (the "Key Committees"), wherein OPERS believes the foregoing Key Committees should be composed of independent Directors exclusively.
+- The Independent Chair or Lead Independent Director and members of the Governance Committee (or its equivalent), where a Board fails to take action towards or implement proposals of Shareholders that receive a majority of votes cast at a prior shareholder meeting, and the proposals, in OPERS' view, have a direct and substantial impact on Shareholders' fundamental rights or long-term economic interests. - The Independent Chair or Lead Independent Director and members of the Governance Committee, where a Board implements or renews a poison pill without seeking approval of Shareholders beforehand or within a reasonable period of time after implementation. - The Independent Chair or Lead Independent Director and members of the Governance Committee, where a Board amends the Company's Charter, Articles of Incorporation or By-Laws such that the effect may be to entrench Directors or to reduce significantly the rights of Shareholders. - The Independent Chair or Lead Independent Director, members of the Nominating Committee (or its equivalent), or the longest tenured Director(s), where Staff have observed a lack of board responsiveness to Shareholders on board composition concerns. - An insider or affiliated outsider who sits on the Board's Audit, Compensation or Nominating/ Governance Committees (the "Key Committees"), wherein OPERS believes the foregoing Key Committees should be composed of Independent Directors exclusively. - OPERS will examine a Board's complete governance profile when questions of objective independence arise prior to casting a withhold vote for any Director. - The Chair and other members of the Audit Committee during a period when the Board failed to facilitate quality, independent auditing or substantial accounting or financial reporting irregularities occur.

-i.
 Director Elections (continued)